-(c) Place the robot to start position and demonstration preparation

-The robot is placed at the competition start position which is in front of the display case.
+(c) Place the mobile robot to start position and demonstration preparation The mobile robot is placed at the competition start position which is in front of the display case.
 Participants prepare to start the demonstration at the competition start time.

-2.1.2 Stock and Disposal Subtasks
+2.1.2 Stock and Disposal task

-(a) Receive the products and install of infrastructure
+(a) Receiving the products and attaching infrastructure (markers, etc.) to the products

 The participants receive a container with products to be pre-installed on the display shelves and a container with new products.
-If necessary, participants install infrastructure such as markers.
-After the infrastructure is installed, the participants give the referee the products to be pre-arranged on the display cases and the products are placed on the shelves by the referee.
+If necessary, participants attach infrastructure such as markers.
+After that, the participants give the referee the products to be pre-arranged on the display cases and the products are placed on the shelves by the referee.
+If there is infrastructure installed in the shelves, the judge will give priority to placing the products in their original positions, regardless of the state of the infrastructure.

-(b) Renovate the Store
+(b) Renovate the competition field